anadanevska/My-Portfolio-Website/README.md

 ## Introduction

 This project began as a way for me to learn and grow as a developer.
 While I followed a [YouTube tutorial by Tech With Tim](https://www.youtube.com/watch?v=0YFrGy_mzjY), I have adapted and modified the code to better suit my needs and vision.
 The tutorial provided a fantastic foundation, but I've added my own touches to enhance functionality and aesthetics.
 Moving forward, I plan to implement more of my own design ideas and unique features to make this project truly my own.
+It still needs a little bit of fixing and adding on as well.
+This is just my first verion!

 ## Features